 The “Alternative Network Address Types” semantic is defined in [b-IETF RFC 4091].
 The ANAT semantic allows an SDP offerer to indicate that multiple network address types may be used for a single logical media stream.
 This semantic is redundant in H.248 as it offers multiple methods for indicating or requesting address types.
 A MGC may use “over specification” (see 7.1.8.2.2/[ITU-T H.248.1) to provide a list of network address types for a particular H.248 Stream.
 A MG will then chose an appropriate network address type.

-An MGC that wants to initiate an SDP offer with the ANAT semantics can reserve resources for both transport types using two property groups.
-Both property groups will contain the same information except for the IP address information (e.g. the c= attribute) which will be partially wildcarded, and will request an IPv4 address in one of the groups and an IPv6 address in the other group.
+An MGC that wants to initiate at call control level an SDP offer with the ANAT semantics can reserve resources for both transport types using two H.248 media groups (called "Property Groups” in ASN.1), using the LocalControl property "ReserveGroup" (see clause 7.1.7.1.2/[ITU-T H.248.1]).
+Both property groups will contain the same information except for the IP address information (e.g. the SDP connection attribute) which will be partially wildcarded, and will request an IPv4 address in one of the groups and an IPv6 address in the other group.
 The MGC will set ReserveGroup to true.
 Thereafter it will send the SDP offer.

 The MGC that receives the SDP offer with the ANAT semantics may be able to determine by itself which of the transport types to use, e.g. by certain call or traffic distribution criteria.
-In that case it will only indicate one address type when adding the termination in the MG.
+In that case it will only indicate one address type when adding the Termination in the MG.
 The MGC may also delegate that decision to the MG.
 In that case it will send two property groups, like the initiating MGC, but in this case, it will set ReserveGroup to false.
 The MG will only allocate resources for one of the transport types and indicate the chosen one to the MGC in the ADD reply.

 The initiating MGC, when receiving the SDP answer which contains the chosen transport type, may send a H.248 Modify command to the MG, this time excluding the property group with the transport type that was not chosen.